Soccer-Anger as European breakaway threat re-emerges hours before UEFA vote | Sports-Games

 European football closed ranks on Sunday, threatening to ban any clubs that join a breakaway competition after the spectre of a European Super League re-emerged on the eve of a vote on Champions League reforms.
 UEFA said on Sunday that they had learned that a group of English, Spanish and Italian clubs "may be planning to announce their creation of a closed, so-called Super League."

-Multiple media reports, not denied by any of the clubs, who have remained silent, said that the Premier League's 'big six' -- Manchester United, Liverpool, Manchester City, Chelsea, Arsenal and Tottenham had signed up to the plans.
-Spain's Barcelona and Real Madrid and Italy's Juventus, AC Milan and Inter Milan have also been linked to the plan for a competition but no German or French clubs have yet to be associated with the breakaway.
+Multiple media reports, not denied by any of the clubs, who have remained silent, said that the Premier League's 'big six' -- Manchester United, Liverpool, Manchester City, Chelsea, Arsenal and Tottenham -- had signed up to the plans.
+Spain's Barcelona, Real Madrid and Atletico Madrid and Italy's Juventus, AC Milan and Inter Milan have also been linked to the plan for a competition but no German or French clubs have yet to be associated with the breakaway.

 The news came less than 24 hours before UEFA is due to sign off on its own plans for an expanded and restructured Champions League on Monday.
 UEFA issued a strong statement https://www.uefa.com/insideuefa/mediaservices/mediareleases/news/0268-12121411400e-7897186e699a-1000--statement-by-uefa-english-fa-rfef-figc-premier-league-laliga-le jointly with English, Spanish and Italian leagues and football federations, saying they were ready to use "all measures" to confront any breakaway and saying any participating clubs would be banned from domestic leagues, such as the Premier League.